sourcegraph/about/content/blogposts/2020/can-you-hear-me-no-but-we-read-you.md

 _This article originally appeared on [Fast Company](https://fastcompany.com/90565930/im-deaf-and-this-is-what-happens-when-i-get-on-a-zoom-call)._

 At Sourcegraph, we’re all-remote.
-That means we write a lot—in emails, Google Docs, Github, and Slack.
+That means we write a lot—in emails, Google Docs, GitHub, and Slack.
 We work hard to cultivate a written-first culture.

 And that works beautifully for me.
 Because, you see, I have a hearing problem.
 Or as I like to say, I’m deaf as a post.